MICA MFAST 2020 Thesis Exhibitions

 Lauri Hafvenstein: All That It Holds

 What remains of the people, events and objects that inhabit a space when they are no longer materially present?
 If energy can neither be created nor destroyed, is it retained?
-All That it Holds considers that possibility, and asks how fragments of the collective energy that surrounds 155 Gibbs Street might be revealed through light and sound.
+All That it Holds considers that possibility, and asks how fragments of the collective energy that surrounds 155 Gibbs Street might be revealed through light and color.

 Azul Nogueron: True Trans Soul Rebel